This post may contain affiliate links.

 Instructions

-• Grease the slow cooker bowl very well with the 20g butter.
+• Grease the slow cooker bowl thoroughly with the 20g butter.

-• In another small bowl, mix the sugar and cocoa powder for the topping.
-Sprinkle this evenly over the top of the cake batter.
+• Mix the sugar and cocoa powder for the topping in a small bowl, then sprinkle it evenly over the top of the pudding mix.

 Notes